esin87/travelogue_backend/README.md

-# travelogue_backend
+# Travelogue Backend

-The backend for my Travelogue application: Django server with a PostgreSQL database
+The backend for my Travelogue application: a Django REST framework with a PostgreSQL database.